jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 to be laid out upon our humble lodging-house mahogany.
 There were a couple of brace of cold woodcock, a pheasant, a pt de foie gras pie with a group of ancient and cobwebby bottles.
 Having laid out all these luxuries, my two visitors vanished

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 159

 away, like the genii of the Arabian Nights, with no explanation save that the things had been paid for and were ordered to this address.